DisCoTec/discotec.github.io/2025/csep.md

 ## How to Apply

-Please send your proposals to the workshops and tutorials co-chairs [Satellite Events chair](mailto:discotec-satellite@inria.fr).
+Please send your proposals to the [Satellite Events chair](mailto:discotec-satellite@inria.fr).